My stone walkway looks bad

 Landscaping

-The answer to 'my stone walkway looks bad' is that there are several common causes, including weathering, damage, or improper installation.
-Symptoms may include cracks, uneven surfaces, loose stones, or discoloration.
-Solutions can range from simple DIY maintenance to more extensive professional repair or replacement.
+The answer to 'my stone walkway looks bad' is that there are several common causes, including weeds growing between the stones, cracks or damage to the stones, and dirt/debris buildup.
+Symptoms may include an uneven, unkempt appearance, tripping hazards, and water pooling.
+Solutions can range from simple DIY maintenance to more extensive professional repairs, depending on the severity of the issue.

 Step-by-Step Guide